 Many artists grow up using their fingers to blend, but take a moment and look at your finger.
 Does it have a fine point on it?
 Probably not.
-It’s round and thick, which means that it’s hardly ideal for any type of precision blending.
+It’s round and thick, so it’s hardly ideal for precision blending.

-On the other hand, blending stumps have a fine point on them, giving you the ability to blend with the same type of precision that you draw with.
+On the other hand, blending stumps have a fine point on them, allowing you to blend with the same type of precision that you draw with.
 When that point begins to dull, and it will, you can quickly restore it with sandpaper.

 Why use blending stumps?
 It all comes down to control.
-If you’re the type of artist who works using fine details and smooth transitions in value, then having a precision tool is necessary.
+If you’re an artist who works using fine details and smooth transitions in value, then having a precision tool is necessary.

 Tortillons are another option, but most artists, once they use a blending stump, will tell you that it’s usually a superior option in most cases.